makortel/cmssw/HeterogeneousCore/CUDACore/README.md

 similar to `CUDAToken`, `CUDA<T>`, and `CUDAScopedContext`.
 Of course, much depends on the exact details.
 The python configuration side extends as well, one "just" has to add more modules there.
-Also the device choosing logic is extendable
+Also the device choosing logic is also extendable
 ```python
 process.fooCUDADevice = ...
 process.fooFPGADevice = ...